dpawatts/ormongo-ancestry/README.markdown

     node.AtTop
     node.AtBottom

-Mongoid-Ancestry will manage the `Position` field automatically.
+Ormongo-Ancestry will manage the `Position` field automatically.
 If you delete a node, or move it to a different part of the tree, its previous siblings will be moved up, if necessary.
 When you create a node and don't set its position, it will be assigned a default position.